lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architecture.md

 ### The Presenter

-In that the Presenter consumes events sent by the ViewController, the role of the Router's Presenter is similar to any other Presenter.
+The role of the Router's Presenter is similar to any other Presenter: to consume events sent by the ViewController

 If the processing for an event only involves changing of a scene,  the event will be sent right back to the ViewController.